NLnetLabs/routinator/source/manual-page.rst

 that have address prefixes overlapping with resources of rejected CAs are called *unsafe VRPs*.

 In order to avoid these situations and instead fall back to an RPKI unknown state for such routes, Routinator allows to filter out these unsafe VRPs.
 This can be enabled via the ``--unsafe-vrps=reject`` command line option or setting ``unsafe-vrps=reject`` in the config file.

 By default, this filter is currently disabled but warnings are logged about unsafe VRPs.
 This allows to assess the operation impact of such a filter.
-Depending on this assessment, the default may change in future version.
+Depending on this assessment, the default may change in future versions.

 One exception from this rule are CAs that have the full address space assigned, i.e., 0.0.0.0/0 and ::/0.
 Adding these to the filter would wipe out all VRPs.